Guiana Space Centre: ELA-2

 The ELA-2 pad (Ensemble de Lancement Ariane-2), built in 1986, had been used for Ariane 4 launches from 1988 until 2003.
 Before 1988, although purpose-built for Ariane 4, the pad hosted an Ariane-2 and two Ariane-3 launches.
 The complex consisted of two areas: the launcher preparation zone and the launch pad, separated by one kilometre, allowing a launcher to be assembled in the preparation zone while another launch from the pad.
 A mobile service tower at the launch pad provided a protected environment for payload installation and final preparation of the rocket.
-Following the retirement of the Ariane 4 in favor of the Ariane 5, In September 2011, the pad's service tower was demolished using explosives.
+Following the retirement of the Ariane 4 in favour of the Ariane 5, In September 2011, the pad's service tower was demolished using explosives.

 ELA-3

 ELA-3 (Ensemble de Lancement Ariane-3) was active between 4 June 1996 and 5 July 2023, launching the Ariane 5.
 This facility covers an area of 21 km2.

 In the future the site will be adapted by Avio for Vega-E launches.